OWRC/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 (from D_INTERVAL_SUMMARY).
 The [Z] value is the elevation of the location which is assumed to be equivalent to the water level (at surface).

+Note that this is used as a test for incorporation of spotflow values as part of the shallow water table surface creation process.

 #### V_SYS_GENERAL

 This view extracts locations from D_LOCATION with valid coordinates (i.e. not having a QA_COORD_CONFIDENCE_CODE of '117').
 Note that documents (LOC_TYPE_CODE '25') and the 'Viewlog Well Header' location (i.e. LOC_ID '-2147483443') are not included.
 This is used as a base for many V_GEN_* views.